There have been and will continue to be changes to the way that services for asylum seekers and refugees are running due to Corona Virus (Covid-19).

 Asylum Accommodation and Support:

-On 27th March 2020 the Home Office announced that it will not ask people to leave asylum accommodation, or end their asylum support.
-This applies to people who are granted status, and to those that are refused.
-This will be in place for three months, and will be reviewed at the end of June.
+On 27th March 2020 the Home Office announced that it would not ask people to leave asylum accommodation, or end their asylum support.
+This applied to people who are granted status, and to those that are refused.

 Anyone who has been advised to self-isolate or is demonstrating symptoms of Corona Virus or indeed any other communicable disease should not be reporting even if they are asked to do so by text.